Jaseci-Labs/jaseci/support/jac-lang.org/docs/spec.md

 By exploring each of these sections, readers can gain a thorough understanding of Jac, its similarities and differences with Python, its innovative features, and the benefits of data spatial programming.

-## General Overview of a Jac Module
+## General Overview of a Jac

-A Jac module, at its core, is a logical and functional unit of code organization in the Jac programming language.
-Similar to Python, a Jac module contains definitions for elements such as variables, functions, and object types (classes), and can be imported and utilized in other modules, enhancing the reusability of code.
-However, Jac takes a step further with its innovative enhanced programming models and additional constructs.

-In a Jac module, along with the core constructs (variables, functions, and classes, etc), you will find more advanced Jac-specific features, such as data spatial constructs and enhanced object-oriented structures.
-The language also offers rich support for annotation and documentation, fostering readable and maintainable code.
+A Jac module, at its core, is a logical and functional unit of code organization in the Jac programming language and is semantically equivilant to the notion of a Python Module.
+The  module contains definitions for elements such as variables, functions, and object types (classes), and can be imported and utilized in other modules.
+However, Jac reimagines a few traditional constructs and incorporates a number of new constructs and semantics in realizing its innovative data spatial programming model.
+The language also brings a fresh take for annotation and documentation, fostering readable and maintainable code.

-Code organization in a Jac module goes beyond 'Pythonic' to follow a 'Jactastic' way of structuring the code, which leverages the syntactical simplicity of Python while introducing new principles to cater to Jac's innovative features.
-One of the distinctive elements is the use of data spatial programming constructs, a feature unique to Jac, allowing developers to express intricate data relations in a more intuitive and efficient manner.

-In addition to traditional control flow statements, Jac modules utilize data spatial statements, extending the control flow capabilities to graph centric, in-situ, data spatial programming.
-These data spatial constructs allow programmers to handle complex data structures and their relationships in a fundamentally different way that is more efficient than regular programming structures.

-Finally, Jac modules, due to their core principle of "python-complete" interoperability, support seamless integration with Python modules.
-This allows Jac to inherit the rich ecosystem of Python libraries and frameworks, thus providing programmers with a diverse set of tools for various application domains.
+As we delve into the details, bear in mind that though we will be elevating a 'pythonic' coding style to a 'jactastic' way of thinking, Jac's core principle is that of "python-complete" interoperability.
+Jac views the pythonic and the jactastic as a continuum that the language must support.
+A benefit to Jac users is this also means they can, automatically inherit the rich ecosystem of Python libraries and frameworks, thus providing programmers with a diverse set of tools for various application domains.
+Jac's "standard library" is all of Python, and a Jac object is always perfectly representable as a Python object.

-Later, as we move into the pill specifications, we will delve deeper into the features and advantages of Jac, starting with its similarities with Python (The Blue Pill), then introducing its new and advanced features (The Purple Pill), and finally the constructs of its unique data spatial programming model (The Red Pill).
+Lets jump in.

 ### Code Organization

 In the Jac programming language, the fundamental organizational unit of code is the "module".
 Each Jac module is a coherent assembly of various elements in a source file.
 The complete set of these element include the four core object Architypes of the language, as well additional elements.